Benefits and other financial support you can claim during maternity leave.

 You may be entitled to Universal Credit to ‘top up’ your income whilst you are on maternity leave.
 You can claim Universal Credit at the same time as maternity pay, however, some or all of your maternity pay will be taken into account when calculating the amount of Universal credit you are entitled to.

-Universal Credit is the main benefit for people on a low income who are not already on other means-tested benefits or Tax Credits.
-If you are already on Working Tax Credits, Child Tax Credit, Housing Benefit, Income Support, income-related Employment Support Allowance or income-based Jobseekers Allowance you should not claim Universal Credit without getting further advice as you could end up worse off and you will not be able to go back on to your old benefits.
+Universal Credit is the main benefit for people on a low income who are not already on other means-tested benefits.
+Universal Credit has replaced Working Tax Credit, Child Tax Credit, Housing Benefit, Income Support, income-related Employment Support Allowance or income-based Jobseekers Allowance.
+The government are in the process of moving people on these benefits to Universal Credit.
+If you are receiving any of these benefits you should not claim Universal Credit without getting further advice as you could end up worse off and you will not be able to go back on to your old benefits.

 Universal Credit is usually a monthly payment to cover your living costs.
 How much you get will depend on your circumstances.
 It takes into account your whole household income and savings (including any maternity pay you receive).
 If you you live with a partner you have to claim jointly (even if your partner is working full-time) and their income and savings will be taken into account.
 You can’t get Universal Credit if you and/or a partner you live with have more than £16,000 in savings or other assets.

 Your Universal Credit payment is made up of a ‘basic allowance’ but you may get more money if you have children, pay for childcare, rent your home, have a disability or health condition, or if you are a carer or care for a disabled child.
 You will not usually get extra Universal Credit for a third or subsequent child born on or after 6 April 2017, unless an you qualify for an exception to the two-child limit.
+However, this is changing so that from April 2026 you will be able to claim for all of your children.
 Unfortunately, you won’t be entitled to any additional ‘maternity’ amount of Universal Credit other than the normal standard allowance and any other elements you are entitled to and you will not get a child element for your new baby until they are born.

 There are no minimum number of hours you need to work in order to claim Universal Credit, however, it is a benefit that has work-related requirements.
 You will not have any work-related requirements if you are pregnant and your baby is due in less than 11 weeks or your baby was born less than 15 weeks ago (including stillbirth).
 You will also have no work-related requirements whilst your baby is under one year old, if you are the main carer for your baby.